3 days from $485 NZD

 On this ride, you will follow the Coastal Route of the Great Taste Trail from the Waimea plains to the golden beach at Kaiteriteri, the gateway to the Abel Tasman National Park.
 Take a ferry built for bikes, cycle through apple and kiwifruit orchards and stop off at the funky cafes.
 And while you are here (in the heartland of NZ hops) make time to taste the beers at the craft breweries along the trail.
 There are some hills on this route but nothing much over 100 metres and the views and down hills make it all worthwhile.

 Explore the Coastal Classic ride with the interactive map below.
-Use the + and - to enlarge and reduce.
+Use the + to zoom right in and explore the landscape on the trail.
 Click on the orange symbols and the blue route line for more information. ↓

 Stoke → Mapua → Motueka → Kaiteriteri (65 km)